francyfrattini/Cafe_Project/README.md

 - MENU
 - CONTACTS

-The restaurant owner will has an admin profile with the ability to add, delete and update menu components
+The restaurant owner has an admin profile with the ability to add, delete and update menu components